-Some collision victims are discouraged from filing a personal injury lawsuit after an insurance adjuster has misinformed them on the worth of their case.
+Some collision victims are discouraged from filing a personal injury lawsuit after an insurance adjuster misinformed them on their case’s worth.
 Do not hold the information that the negligent party’s insurance company provides you with high regard.
-Remember their only goal is to coerce you into taking the lowest amount of compensation for your case.
+Remember, their only goal is to coerce you into taking the lowest amount of compensation for your case.
 They also want to detour you from thinking that you deserve more than their offer.

 Each bike crash claim is unique.
 There is not a standard set of compensation that each bicycle accident victim will receive.

 Also, do not use an online calculator to estimate the amount of recovery you can receive.

-The worth of your injury case is dependent on how many damages and losses you have experienced from your accident.
-Only a Los Angeles bike wreck attorney can present you with a thorough estimation of the amount of compensation that you can obtain from your claim.
+Your injury case’s worth depends on how many damages and losses you have experienced from your accident.
+Only a Los Angeles bike wreck attorney can present you with thorough estimation of the amount of compensation that you can obtain from your claim.